-THE favages affure us, my dear, on the information of the beavers, that we shall have a very mild winter: it feems, these creatures have laid in a less winter stock than usual.
+THE favages assure us, my dear, on the information of the beavers, that we shall have a very mild winter: it seems, these creatures have laid in a less winter stock than usual.
 I take it very ill, Lucy, that the beavers have better intelligence than we have.

-We are got into a pretty composed casy way; Sir George writes very agreable, sensible, sensible, sensible, sensible, sensible, sensible, sensible, sensible, sensible, sonce a fortnight, which Emily answers in due course, with all the regularity of a counting-house correspondence; he talks of coming down after Christmas: we expect him without impatience; and in the mean time amuse ourselves as well as we can, and soften Vol. I. K the pain of absence by the attention of a man that I fancy we like quite as well.
+We are got into a pretty composed easy way; Sir George writes very agreable, sensible, sensible, the pain of absence by the attention of a man that I fancy we like quite as well.

-With fubmission to the beavers, the weather is very cold, and we have had a great deal of snow already; but they tell me 'tis nothing to what we shall have: they are taking precautions which make me shudder beforehand, passing up the windows, and not leaving an avenue where cold can enter.
+With submission to the beavers, the weather is very cold, and we have had a great deal of snow already; but they tell me'tis nothing to what we shall have: they are taking precautions which make me shudder beforehand, passing up the windows, and not leaving an avenue where cold can enter.

-I like the winter carriages immenfely; the open carriole is a kind of one-horse chaise, the covered one a chariot, set on a sledge to run on the ice; we have not yet had snow enough to use them, but I like their appearance prodigiously; the covered carrioles seem the prettiess things in nature to make love in, as there are curtains to draw before the windows: we shall have three in essect, my father's, Rivers's, and Fitzgerald's; the two latter are to be elegance itself, and entirely for the service of the ladies:
+I like the winter carriages immensely; the open carriole is a kind of one-horse chaise, the covered one a chariot, set on a sledge to run on the ice; we have not yet had snow enough to use them, but I like their appearance prodigiously; the covered carrioles seem the prettiest things in nature to make love in, as there are curtains to draw before the windows: we shall have three in essect, my father's, Rivers's, and Fitzgerald's; the two latter are to be elegance itself, and entirely for the service of the ladies: